-Artistic and Comfortable Houses Erected at Moderate
+Artistic and Comfortable Houses Erected at Moderate Cost

-In the development of Tract II in Forest Hills Gardens, the officers of the Sage Foundation Homes Co. felt it incumbent upon themselves to depart somewhat from the character of houses they have erected in other parts of the Gardens, the principal reason being that the cost of construction has reached a point where only a man of substantial income can afford to purchase a house of all-masonry construction.
-The Homes company, desiring to provide homes for those whose incomes do not justify the purchase of masonry houses, conceived the idea of building a number of small houses of shingle, clapboard, brick and stucco veneer, adhering, however, strictly to the company's principles of the very best type of architecture consistent with the type of building.
+In the development of Tract II in Forest Hills Gardens, the officers of the Sage Foundation Homes Co. felt it incum-bent upon themselves to depart somewhat from the character of houses they have erected in other parts of the Gar-dens, the principal reason being that the cost of construction has reached a point where only a man of substantial income can afford to purchase a house of all-masonry conincome can afford to purchase a house of all-masonry con-struction.
+The Homes company, desiring to provide homes for those whose incomes do not justify the purchase of masonry houses, conceived the idea of building a number of small houses of shingle, clapboard, brick and stucco veneer, adhering, however, strictly to the company's principles of the very best type of architecture consistent with the type of building of building.

+of building.
 The accompanying photographs give some idea of what has been accomplished in Guilford Street, the first street to be developed.
 Kessel and Stratford Streets are now well under way, and the Homes company believes that charming and artistic as is Guilford Street, some improve-ments have been accomplished in the later operation.
-It is a year ago this month that the construction work was begun, and in that period the company has built and is nearing the completion of 47 houses, of which 32 have been sold.
+It is a very and this month that the construction work was is a year ago this month that the construction work was begun, and in that period the company has built and is nearing the completion of 47 houses, of which 32 have been sold.
 On the completed street, i. e., Guilford, every house that has been erected is sold and occupied.
-The company has strictly adhered to its policy of admitting to ownership only such people as will contribute to a homogeneous community.
+The company has strictly adhered to its policy of admitting to ownership munity.
 Like all the rest of the Gardens, Tract II enjoys the very best character of physical improvements.